johnliveeoroncillo/ProjectHyPer/README.md

 # ProjectHyPer

 ProjectHyPer is a high-performance, full-stack PHP framework designed to accelerate web application development.
-Inspired by modern frameworks like Nuxt.js and Prisma, ProjectHyPer offers a streamlined developer experience, robust features, and a focus on performance and scalability.
+Inspired by modern frameworks like Nuxt.js and Prisma, Phoenix offers a streamlined developer experience, robust features, and a focus on performance and scalability.

 ## Features